wyfo/apischema/docs/de_serialization.md

 ### Serialized methods/properties

-*Apischema* can execute methods/properties during serialization and add the computed values with the other fields values; just put `apischema.serialized` decorator on top of methods/properties you want to be serialized.
+*apischema* can execute methods/properties during serialization and add the computed values with the other fields values; just put `apischema.serialized` decorator on top of methods/properties you want to be serialized.

 The function name is used unless an alias is given in decorator argument.